 I LOVE this cleanser!
 I have extremely sensitive acne prone skin but this does not irritate it at all.
 I had no blemishes for 6 months straight, went away for the weekend without it and came back with a face full of pimples!
 Only downside is the packaging, should be available in a tube for travelling.

-My skin that sensitive to cleansers, yet if I leave this in for more than a second or two, it starts to burn.
+My skin isn't very sensitive to cleansers, yet if I leave this in for more than a second or two, it starts to burn.
 Very odd.

 Pretty good as a morning or post-workout cleanser, when you're not wearing makeup but need a bit more than water.
 It is fairly gentle--I have extremely sensitive, clog-prone skin and I haven't suffered any irritation from this in the 20-odd years I've used this, off and on.